flexi-framework/flexi/docs/documentation/04_tutorials/04_cavity/index.md

 (sec:tut_cavity_advanced)=
 ## Advanced Tutorial | Flow at Re=400
 In this section, we build on the concepts covered in the basic tutorial.
 While the general setup of the simulation remains the same, we increase the Reynolds number, which requires a new, higher-resolution mesh to capture the finer flow details.
 Additionally, this part introduces basic code customization by showing how to add a new function for custom initial or boundary conditions.
 Before diving in, it is recommended that you have completed the basic tutorial, have access to at least four computational cores (or be prepared for longer run times), and be comfortable with the modern **Fortran** syntax.
-The basic tutorial is contained in the `Advanced_Re400` subfolder of the `tutorials\cavity` directory.
+The basic tutorial is contained in the `Advanced_Re400` subfolder of the `tutorials/cavity` directory.

 (sec:tut_cav_meshgen_adv)=
 ### Mesh Generation